How Much Does Roof Repair Cost? [2025 Data]

 Photo: Stan Jones / Adobe Stock

 The most DIY-friendly roof repair tasks include patching small leaks, replacing a small number of shingles, and sealing areas around skylights and chimneys.
-Gutter cleaning is also a common roof-related maintenance task that homeowners often do themselves.
+Gutter cleaning is also a common roof-related maintenance task that homeowners might do themselves.

 How to Save Money on Roof Repair Costs

-• Book during the winter off-season.
+• Book during the winter off-season to save on labor rates—possibly 10 to 20%.

 • See if you can use homeowners insurance to cover costs.